bilby91/LVTwitterOAuthClient/README.md

 ## Usage

-Initialize an `LVTwitterOAuthClient` with this initializer:
+Initialise an `LVTwitterOAuthClient` with this initialiser:

 ```objective-c
 LVTwitterOAuthClient * client = [[LVTwitterOAuthClient alloc]